icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 #### Smart Contracts

+- [puya](https://github.com/algorandfoundation/puya) - PuyaPy is an official Python to TEAL compiler that allows you to write code to execute on the Algorand Virtual Machine (AVM) with Python syntax.
 - [pyteal](https://github.com/algorand/pyteal) - Algorand Smart Contracts in Python.
 - [beaker](https://github.com/algorand-devrel/beaker) - A tool for smart contract development on the Algorand blockchain.
 Inspired by `flask`.
 - [beaker-ts](https://github.com/algorand-devrel/beaker-ts) - Generate typescript clients for your beaker applications.